 "Fingerprints have been central to fighting crime for more than 100 years."
 (Rebecca, BBC news, 2014).
-Robbery is a low volume crime, varying between 1% to 3% of the total crimes in the UK and India, but they are considered violent crimes hence has optimal priority.
+Robbery is a low volume crime, varying between 1% to 3% of the total crimes in the UK.
 Majority of robbery scenes take place in the open for example: streets, parks, gardens etc. Fingerprints have their own limitations, but a forensic investigator must lift whatever material is available at the crime scene for analysis of possible marks which may have high evidential value.
-These fingerprints may be stored, searched and compared to latest data in the fingerprint database.
 There is a high predominant presence of latent fingerprints in such types of crime scenes as the offender is unprepared to protect themselves from being caught.
 Considering all the above facts, it shows that fingerprints are unique, permanent and fundamental in nature and can be found in abundance in outdoor Robbery scenes.
 Therefore, it can be used as an investigation technique to solve similar crimes.
 However, in outdoor crime scenes where the area is accessible to other public, chances are relatively low to search for the prints that we wish to find.